mmlau/Classical_Lattice_Magnetization_Simulation/README.md

 During my PhD, I worked with my research group on developing simulation software for classical micromagnetic lattices written in **C++**.

-This repository is a private project where I leverage that scientific expertise to build a basic, more accessible Python version tailored for enthusiasts, researchers, and anyone interested in micromagnetism.
+This repository is a private project where I use that scientific expertise to build a basic, more accessible Python version tailored for enthusiasts, researchers, and anyone interested in micromagnetism.

 ## What the Program Does